Early Childhood Care and Education : Online

-Why study Early Childhood Care & Education : Online?
+Why study Early Childhood Care and Education : Online?

 Graduates will be able to implement developmentally appropriate integrated activities and materials across the domains, including visual arts, music, movement, science and math, and early language development.
 The program also emphasizes working with young children and their families from a variety of cultural and ethnic backgrounds.